quattor/quattor.github.com/_development/coding_style.md

 message to get the information he needs.
 This should be used only for developer-relevant stuff, such as tracking temporary contents or so.

 There are 5 levels of debug information.
-We don't have a precise convention about what must be logget at which level.
+We don't have a precise convention about what must be logged at which level.
 Generally it is enough to use the first 2 levels.

 ### Use `error` only for fatal errors